-Higher tariffs on imports will cause firms to purchase more domestically produced US steel.
-This will benefit US steel industry and protect / create jobs in US steel industry.
+Higher tariffs on imports will cause domestic US firms to purchase more domestically produced US steel.
+This will benefit US steel industry and protect/create jobs in the US steel industry.

-This effect is less noticeable, than say highly visible job losses in steel industry.
+This effect of higher prices is less noticeable than say highly visible job losses in the steel industry.
 But, if tariffs lead to higher prices, other firms in the US economy will be imperceptibly affected, with a decline in demand for other goods.

-Retaliation.
 If the US place tariffs on Chinese imports, China can retaliate and place tariffs on US exports.
-For example, China has already threatened to block iPhones, soybean and maize exports.
+For example, China has, in the past, threatened to block iPhones, soybean and maize exports.
 As a Chinese paper stated, in retaliation to Chinese imports, China could:

 A batch of Boeing orders will be replaced by Airbus.
 US auto and iPhone sales in China will suffer a setback, and US soybean and maize imports will be halted.
 China can also limit the number of Chinese students studying in the US. (link)